microsoft/promptflow/README.md

 ### Telemetry Configuration

-Telemetry collection is off by default.
+Telemetry collection is on by default.

-To opt in, please run `pf config set cli.telemetry_enabled=true` to turn it on.
+To opt out, please run `pf config set cli.telemetry_enabled=false` to turn it off.

-For Europe user, please run `pf config set cli.eu_user=true` to make sure telemetry is sent to Europe server.

 ## License